Carolina, Puerto Rico: Tourism

 Carolina is one of Puerto Rico's most important tourist centers.
 Luis Muñoz Marín International Airport, the territory's main airport, is located in Isla Verde.
 Also located in Carolina are a large group of hotels, which sit by Carolina's large beach area of Isla Verde.

-There are several well-known hotels on the coast of Carolina (Isla Verde area), including the El San Juan Resort and Casino, InterContinental San Juan Hotel and the Ritz-Carlton San Juan Hotel, Spa, and Casino.
+There are several well-known hotels on the coast of Carolina (Isla Verde area), including the Fairmont El San Juan Hotel, InterContinental San Juan Hotel and The Ritz-Carlton, San Juan Hotel, Spa, and Casino.
 Isla Verde has an Orthodox Jewish synagogue, Chabad of Puerto Rico, the only Orthodox Jewish synagogue in Puerto Rico, which serves the island's Jewish residents and visiting tourists.

+To stimulate local tourism, the Puerto Rico Tourism Company launched the Voy Turistiendo ("I'm Touring") campaign, with a passport book and website.
+The Carolina page lists Hacienda Campo Rico, El Museo del Niño, and Balneario de Carolina, as places of interest.

 Landmarks and places of interest

 There are 4 beaches in Carolina, including Balneario de Isla Verde.